perrykai/scripts_2_mirna_characterization_expression/2_create_expression_matrix_of_known_mirna/scripts/1_create_mirna_expression_df_literate/1_create_mirna_expression_df.md

 ## 10    ssc-let-7i 10966  4496  5306  6397  6161  5474  5958
 ```

 ###2.
-Use the 'by' function to apply the function colMeans to the entire data frame of read counts
+Use the 'by' function to apply the function colMeans to the entire data frame of read counts:
 (What this will do is go down the columns looking at the index of grouped miRNA names and take the average of the read counts for that miRNA)
 The result of this will be a list containing the average read counts for each miRNA for each animal.